Featuring:

 guided

-of the mighty Columbia River, including, but not limited to; Banks Lake (WA), below
+walleye trips along the mighty Columbia River, including, but not limited to; Banks Lake (WA), below

 Grand Coulee Dam (WA), Pasco (WA), below Mc Nary Dam, Umatilla, Hermiston, Irrigon, Boardman, below John Day Dam at Rufus